 - Gelato in the medina.
 Right next to Asian Red Food, this place causes lots of street congestion at night because everyone wants gelato.
 They’ve got all kinds of flavors but it is kind of expensive for what it is.
 Nonetheless, it is fantastic.

 - Caffetteria Dolcefreddo.
 If you want some good gelato, leave the medina and head southeast, right next to the CTM station.
-There are lots of little restaurants and cafes here but I’ve never tried them.
+I’m not sure if they have it all the time but I got gnocchi with tomato sauce and it was absolutely incredible.
+There are lots of little restaurants and cafés around here too.

 - The Hungry Nomad.
 I haven’t gone there yet but it looks like a cool rooftop restaurant/bar.
 Also a hostel down below.